merovex-press/benwilson.io-old/content/permissions.md

 > Once you apply a CC license to your material, anyone who receives it may rely on that license for as long as the material is protected by copyright and similar rights, even if you later stop distributing it.
 > <cite><a href="https://wiki.creativecommons.org/wiki/Considerations_for_licensors_and_licensees#Remember_the_license_may_not_be_revoked.">Creative Commons</a></cite>

 As may be expected on the Internet, the original source and creator of some images will disappear over time.
 I try to leave the original link to expedite identification.
-However, if you are an owner of one of the images and want me to remove it, please email me at [ben@merovex.com](mailto:ben@merovex.com?subject=Image%20Credits).
+However, if you are an owner of one of the images and want me to remove it, please email me at {{<email-obfuscation email="legal@merovex.com" subject="Image Credits">}}.
 Despite the irrevocability, I will consider the request.

 Licenses used by images used on the site: